degregar/rotating-tables/README.md

 ### Rings

 We use a notion of a ring.
-It is a set of numbers that lay at the same distance from the center of the table.
-The distance is measured by the number of steps that we need to make to get from one number to another.
 The ring is a set of numbers that are at the same distance from the center of the table.

 For example: